nrinaudo/kantan.regex/docs/src/main/tut/primitive_types.md

 Lastly, even though we requested results of type [`Int`], we got [`Success[Int]`][`DecodeResult`] values instead.
 This makes regular expression evaluation safe: errors are wrapped in a failure value rather than turned into exceptions.
+Should you not really care about safety, you can use [`unsafeEvalRegex`] and get raw ints.

 ## Improved solution using groups